localvoid/ivi/README.md

-JSX is also easier for newcomers who already familiar with HTML when they start playing with jsx, but it also creates a problem that there are still many developers who thinks thas JSX is a some kind of template, and not just a syntax sugar for creating javascript values, and because of it they are still don't fully understand why it is much flexible than templates.
+JSX is also easier for newcomers who already familiar with HTML when they start playing with jsx, but it also creates a problem that there are still many developers who thinks thas JSX is a some kind of template, and not just a syntax sugar for creating javascript values, and because of it they are still don't fully understand why it is much more flexible than templates.

 It is possible to implement a JSX transformer that will create ivi `VNode` instances from jsx.
 The current API just works way much better with TypeScript type checking and autocompletion, and there are no plans for JSX support for ivi